James C. Duda

 Before studying law, Jim worked as a civil engineer and energy resource specialist with the California Department of Water Resources and as an environmental planner and alternative energy consultant in private practice.
 After law school, Jim first served as a clerk for the Honorable Juan R. Torruella on the United States Court of Appeals for the First Circuit.
 He then worked for a multinational law firm in Washington, DC, where he helped to establish its environmental law practice.

 Jim is a magna cum laude graduate of Boston College Law School.
 He has a master’s degree in engineering from the University of California at Los Angeles and is a registered professional engineer in civil engineering.
 He is a member of numerous bars, including the U.S. Supreme Court.
 He has taught as an adjunct professor at the University of Massachusetts at Amherst.
-He continues to present seminars at the University’s Isenberg School of Management, and he regularly speaks on data protection, technology, intellectual property and environmental issues.
+He currently teaches as an adjunct professor at the Isenberg School of Management within the University of Massachusetts and regularly speaks on data protection, technology, intellectual property and environmental issues.

 - District of Columbia